Vancouver’s Prospect Point in Stanley Park has a restaurant, gift shop and lookout with amazing views of the mountains, ocean and Lions Gate Bridge.

-Below are some tips and extra information to help you make the most out of your visit to Prospect Point
+Below are some tips and extra information to help you make the most out of your visit.

-TIP #1: If you’re on a bus tour, your bus will definitely make a stop at Prospect Point.
+TIP #1: If you’re on a bus tour in the park, your bus will stop at Prospect Point.
 If you’re in a car and driving around Stanley Park, you should definitely stop there too, even if you’re from Vancouver!
-You’re in one of the most beautiful cities in the world – get out and enjoy it!

 TIP #3: Unless you are quite out of shape, use Prospect Point as a base for exploring other parts of Stanley Park.
 You can hike down to the seawall in 10 minutes, walk to Third Beach, and then hike through the forest back to your car at Prospect Point.